*daily rates in Bergen Airport based on a 1 day rental (24hr period) and for guidance purposes only.

 Bergen is surrounded by seven mountains – berg means mountain in Norwegian – and these allow for great hiking trails, climbing faces and great views out over the city.
 The old part of the city is formed around the harbour of Bryggen which is now a UNESCO World Heritage Site and a popular place to people watch or just to see the little fishing boats bob in and out.

 Bergen’s airport is just outside the city and is the second busiest in the country.
 Nearly six million people arrived in Bergen through the airport last year and it has dozens of daily flights from throughout Europe with many from regional UK

-airports.
+.
 Use one of the bus routes to get into the city or take the airport shuttle which drops off at various destinations around Bergen.
 Car hire is a popular way to get from the airport as it allows travellers to explore the city more easily.

 What is the Airport Like?

 The airport has a single terminal with eleven gates.
 The terminal was built in 1988 and is unique in having a system whereby the international section can be extended, when necessary, by means of sliding doors converting domestic gates into international ones.
 There are eleven jet bridges but some passengers, mostly domestic arrivals, have to disembark via steps and walk to the terminal.

 What Should I do When I Arrive at Bergen?